DianaBelePublicRepos/TerraformPlayground/cheatsheet.md

+terraform plan
-- Dry run of the deployment without deploying terraform plan
+Dry run of the deployment without deploying

+terraform apply
-- Creating the configuration in the chosen provider terraform apply
+Creating the configuration in the chosen provider

+terraform graph
+Graphs the dependency tree of the deployment